panosoft/elm-debugf/readme.md

         l =
             Debug.log "moreStuff" moreStuff

     in
         ""
 ```

-Produces the following output, first the Elm Debug output then this library's output:
+Produces the following output, first the Elm Debug output then this library's output and finally in color (terminal output only otherwise will have embedded ANSI escape sequences):

+Notice that when DebugF gets a string it prints it more simply.

 ```
 moreStuff: { anotherString = "more", anotherNum = 100 }